krispai/Krisp-SDK-Sample-Apps/README.md

 ## Build Dependencies
 The reference samples require
 * **libsndfile** library to read and write WAV files
-* KRISP archive libraries for noise cancelling
+* Krisp archive libraries for noise cancelling
 * Intel MKL libraries installed only on the x86/amd64 based system.

 The Accelerator library is used instead of Intel MKL on Apple ARM based platforms which is available in the OS out of the box.

-The following environement variables are mandatory.
-The name of each parameter is self- explanatory.
+The following environment variables are mandatory.
+The name of each parameter is self-explanatory.
 * LIBSNDFILE_INC
 * LIBSNDFILE_LIB
 * KRISP_INC
 * KRISP_LIB

 The optional MKL_LIB parameter is only considered on the x86/amd64 based system.
-If the parameter is set, then the CMAKE will look for the required Intel MKL libraries in the specified folder.
-If the paraemeter is not set then the CMake will search for the library in the default location used by the Intel MKL installer.
+If the parameter is set, then CMake will look for the required Intel MKL libraries in the specified folder.
+If the parameter is not set then CMake will search for the library in the default location used by the Intel MKL installer.

 ## Build Process